-The U.S. Bureau of Labor Statistics projected that jobs for drafters would decrease by three percent from 2014-2024.
+The U.S. Bureau of Labor Statistics projected that jobs for drafters would experience little to no change from 2018-2028.
 Drafters with associate's degrees are expected to have an advantage over certificate-holders.
-As of 2015, architectural and civil drafters earned a median annual salary of $50,710, mechanical drafters earned $53,520 and electrical and electronics drafters earned $59,520.
+As of 2018, architectural and civil drafters earned a median annual salary of $54,920, mechanical drafters earned $55,920 and electrical and electronics drafters earned $60,070.

 Continuing Education and Certification Information

 CAD practitioners may apply their associate's degree credits toward a bachelor's degree in a field reliant upon computer design, such as engineering technology, mechanical engineering or architecture.
 Some online engineering technology bachelor's degree programs offer a concentration in computer-aided design and drafting.